prantlf/minified-size/README.md

 ### Errors

-If parsing of the JavaScript input or its minification fails, the returned object will contain an `error` key instead of the computed sizes:
+If parsing of the input or its minification fails, the returned object will contain an `error` key instead of the computed sizes:

 ```javascript
 const minifiedSize = require('minified-size')